fadlurahmanfdev/kotlin_feature_crypto/README.md

 ### How To Use In Your Project

-Add below code in your gradle module project
+Add below code in your setting gradle kts

 ```
 dependencyResolutionManagement {